 Club leaders frequently struggle to determine the proper time to execute aesthetic enhancements throughout their clubs.
 In the past, many clubs have taken a piecemeal approach to interior design, hiring different designers to renovate one room at a time.
 Often this is only after someone has noticed that a space is a decade past its prime, resulting in a mismatched aesthetic, excessive spending, and a club design that is devoid of character.

-Interior enhancement is a method of planning that solves this industry problem.
+Interior Enhancement Planning is a method of planning that solves this industry problem.
 From the big picture to the tiniest details, this type of interior planning examines all aspects of the design and offers definitive guidelines that specify which projects a club should undertake over the next five to 10 years – and when those projects should be implemented.
 These guidelines also identify efficient financial models that can fund renovations over time, giving clubs a clear picture of what projects their money is being funneled into at any given time.
 In many ways, interior enhancement is a kind of interior design master plan that establishes a uniform aesthetic, reflects a club’s culture and carries that culture into the future.

 Creating a comprehensive Interior Enhancement Plan prevents ever-shifting club leaderships from tackling projects on impulse, or muddying the club’s design aesthetic and conceptual direction, all while potentially wasting money.
 It also ensures that true specialists are creating designs that suit the club’s exact purpose, rather than hiring a friend-of-friend or a residential designer that is unfamiliar with creating spaces that can endure heavy use.